chrisglass/portrait-client/README.rst

 - Once the exchanger gets the list of server->client messages after an exchange, it delegates handling of individual messages to...

-- ...A set of handlers that action on the running system
+- ...A set of handlers that action on the running system (not currently implemented)

 Most non-scheduler work is done *in new threads* (or processes, TBD).
 The only action these spawns should be allowed is interacting with the system (handling their own locks when relevant), and communicating by either adding messages to the message queue (using sqlite as the locking mechanism), or consuming message from the incoming queue (again, delegating to the database as far as locking is concerned).